bombledmonk/keymaster/README.md

-# keymaster
-A script for the new Digi-Key website

-This does very little for now, but does attempt to take whitespace out of the digikey.com UI where it can.
-The new site is based off of React which is very hard to create effective userscripts around so big functionality changes may or may not be able to happen.
+# Keymaster - A New Userscript for Digi-Key's Search

+Keymaster is an experimental userscript built to interact with Digi-Key's current search platform.
+The initial goal is was to take whitespace out of pages where it makes sense, but as the experiment progresses new features are being added.

 ## Installation
 Make sure Tampermonkey is installed for your respective browser and [Click Here to Install](https://github.com/bombledmonk/keymaster/raw/master/keymaster.user.js)